johncsuti/ddup/README.md

   - `endpoints`: Array of endpoints for this domain
     - `name`: Friendly name for the endpoint, used for logging (optional)
     - `url`: HTTP URL to check for health status
-    - `ip`: The IP address to include in DNS records when healthy
-    - `host`: Optional hostname to include in the requests, when the request is made to an IP address or to a hostname different from the desired one
+    - `ip`: The IPv4 or IPv6 address to include in DNS records when healthy.
+IPv4 addresses create A records and IPv6 addresses create AAAA records    - `host`: Optional hostname to include in the requests, when the request is made to an IP address or to a hostname different from the desired one

 ### Providers Configuration